jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 We now have a working Flux application and have touched on every core concept of the pattern; **Views**, **Stores** and the **Dispatcher**.

-- When a user submits a comment the View invokes an Action Creator.
+- When a user submits a comment, the View invokes an Action Creator.
 - The Action Creator builds an Action and passes this to the Dispatcher.
-- The Dispatcher sends the Action to the registered Store callback
+- The Dispatcher sends the Action to the registered Store callback.
-- The Store updates it's comments data and emits a change event.
+- The Store updates its comment's data and emits a change event.
-- The View updates it's state from the Store and re-renders.
+- The View updates its state from the Store and re-renders.

 This is the essence of Flux.
 The Dispatcher sends data to all Stores which update and notify their Views.

 At this point Flux will still feel a little unfamiliar.
 I highly reccommend reading the [official documentation](https://facebook.github.io/flux/) and watching the [intro to Flux talk](https://www.youtube.com/watch?v=nYkdrAPrdcw&list=PLb0IAmt7-GS188xDYE-u1ShQmFFGbrk0v) to get a deeper understanding of the Flux architecture and to further ingrain the pattern.
 I also suggest now reading the [official examples](https://github.com/facebook/flux/tree/master/examples).

 If I've made a mistake or it doesn't quite click for you, ping me on [twitter](http://twitter.com/jarsbe) or better yet make a [pull request](https://github.com/jarsbe/jarsbe.github.io).
-Also feel free to make suggestions for improving this guide.
+Also, feel free to make suggestions for improving this guide.